FEHD Logo

 Total 36

-*Applicants with a recognised Bachelor’s degree who have not previously completed a course of Introductory Psychology (or equivalent) offered by a recognised university or institution must complete this online bridging course before taking other courses in the programme.
+*Applicants with a recognised Bachelor’s degree who have not previously completed a course of Introductory Psychology (or equivalent) offered by a recognised university or institution (at undergraduate level or above) must complete this online bridging course before taking other courses in the programme.
 The credit points earned upon completion of this course will not count towards the total credit points of the programme.

 The medium of instruction and assessment is English.